On a classification of irreducible periodic diffeomorphisms on surfaces which commute with certain involution: Introduction

 It is remarkable that there are only finite cases in the classification of Theorem \ref{thm:irr1}.
-It is in contrast to the case of the classification of hyperelliptic periodic classes, where we have three infinite families of conjugacy classes.
+It contrasts with the classification of hyperelliptic periodic classes, where we have three infinite families of conjugacy classes.

-For hyperelliptic involution $I$ and hyperelliptic periodic diffeomorphism $f$, the group $G = \langle f, I \rangle$ is cyclic except the case where $f$ is a power of $h_{2g+2,1}$ (see \cite{TN, Ishizaka}).
-Motivated by this fact, we give a classification of the centralizer of irreducible diffeomorphisms as follows.